Technologies in 2001: A Space Odyssey: Accuracy

 The general approach to how space travel is engineered is highly accurate; in particular, the design of the ships was based on actual engineering considerations rather than attempts to look aesthetically "futuristic".
-Many other science-fiction films give spacecraft an aerodynamic shape, which is superfluous in outer space (except for craft such as the Pan Am shuttle that are designed to function both in atmosphere and in space).
-Kubrick's science advisor, Frederick Ordway, notes that in designing the spacecraft "We insisted on knowing the purpose and functioning of each assembly and component, down to the logical labeling of individual buttons and the presentation on screens of plausible operating, diagnostic and other data."
+Many other science-fiction films give spacecraft an aerodynamic shape, which is superfluous in outer space.
+Kubrick's science advisor, Frederick Ordway, notes that in designing the spacecraft, they "insisted on knowing the purpose and functioning of each assembly and component, down to the logical labeling of individual buttons and the presentation on screens of plausible operating, diagnostic and other data."
 Onboard equipment and panels on various spacecraft have specific purposes such as alarm, communications, condition display, docking, diagnostic, and navigation, the designs of which relied heavily on NASA's input.
 Aerospace specialists were also consulted on the design of the spacesuits and space helmets.
-The space dock at Moon base Clavius shows multiple underground layers which could sustain high levels of air pressure typical of Earth.
+The space dock at Moon base Clavius shows multiple underground layers, which could sustain high levels of air pressure typical of Earth.
 The lunar craft design takes into account the lower gravity and lighting conditions on the Moon.
 The Jupiter-bound Discovery is meant to be powered by a nuclear reactor at its rear, separated from the crew area at the front by hundreds of feet of fuel storage compartments.
 Although difficult to be recognized as such, actual nuclear reactor control panel displays appear in the astronaut's control area.

-The suspended animation of three of the astronauts on board is accurately portrayed as worked out by consulting medical authorities.
-Such hibernation would likely be necessary to conserve resources on a flight of this kind, as Clarke's novelization implies.
+The suspended animation of three of the astronauts on board was portrayed accurately according to the direction of consulting medical authorities.
+Clarke's novelization implies that hibernation would likely be necessary to conserve resources on a flight of this kind.

 The depiction of early hominids was based on the writings of anthropologists such as Louis Leakey.